-Number 2, overall the Avalanche prioritize shot quality as they lead the NHL in the percentage of their shot attempts that come from the slot at even-strength.
+Number 2, overall the Avalanche prioritize shot quality as they led the NHL in the percentage of their shot attempts that come from the slot at even-strength this season.

 That Colorado shoots so often from above the circles when it gains possession off a face-off in the offensive zone is interesting.

 While we are focusing specifically on the Avalanche in the following video breakdown, the ideas and principles discussed are not specific to any one team and can, and I would argue should be applied by all teams.
 Here’s what Jon and I believe this particular team could do to produce higher probability scoring chances in this game state…

 The main takeaway here is that, more often than not, attacking defensemen seem to have a shoot-first mentality when they get the puck after a won face-off.
 I believe teams should put more of a focus on possessing the puck than shooting from distance.
 Skating or passing the puck to open space in order to create higher probability scoring chances should yield more positive results.
 This doesn’t mean quick-strike plays are no longer an option.
 As we saw in the video breakdown, there are plenty of ways to create quality scoring chances moments after gaining possession of the puck.